These 12 Beautiful Destinations in Southeast Asia Should Be on Every Traveler’s Bucket List

 10. Sapa, Vietnam

-In addition to its scenic beauty, Sapa offers a cooler climate than much of Vietnam, making it a refreshing retreat from the heat.
-Visitors can enjoy the panoramic views of the Hoang Lien Son mountain range, including Fansipan, the highest peak in Indochina, which can be reached by a challenging trek or a more relaxed cable car ride.
+Sapa offers a cooler climate than much of Vietnam, making it a refreshing retreat from the heat.
+You can enjoy the panoramic views of the Hoang Lien Son mountain range, including Fansipan, the highest peak in Indochina, which you can reach by a challenging trek or a more relaxed cable car ride.

 Read also: Most Beautiful Beaches Worldwide